 My sister and I had a different idea.
 We spent a solid three nights on the east side of the island, and I wish we had another night or two more.
 This part of the island looks like a Hollywood set from The Land Before Time, with something new to capture your attention at every moment.

-Guide to the Big Island Hawaii (East Side!)
+Where to Go on the Big Island Hawaii (East Side!)

 Punalu’u Black Sand Beach